Y4533nAliyev/Connect_to_ADA_Wifi_Arch/README.md

 - Open up a terminal and type `nmcli connection edit ADA_Campus`
 - After that you will be taken into `nmcli>`

+Copy these commands to your terminal and don't forget to change the "YOUR_USERNAME" and "YOUR_PASSWORD" to your actual username and password
 ```
 nmcli connection modify "ADA_Campus" wifi-sec.key-mgmt wpa-eap